 VAT and Sales Tax

-FastSpring handles Sales, Use, VAT, GST, and other transaction-related taxes.
+FastSpring handles all Sales, Use, VAT, GST, HST, PST, QST, and other transaction-related tax obligations.

 Part of the FastSpring platform and operating model means we, as the Selling Party, take on the liability and obligation to collect, file and remit taxes on sales of digital goods.
 We calculate taxes in real time, based on the end users location and type of product purchased.